avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 sequence data and make it available for free.
 They exchange data nightly, so contain essentially the same data.

-In this practical we will discuss the NCBI database.
+In this chapter we will discuss the NCBI database.
 Note however that it contains essentially the same data as in the EMBL/DDBJ databases.
 The NCBI database contains several sub-databases, including the NCBI Nucleotide database and the NCBI Protein